ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 They equally serve as a list of sources, but also as a list of *interesting related links* I would want to read again and possibly use to expand the notes further.

 Most of the links lead to [Wikipedia](https://en.wikipedia.org).
-Probably my favourite website at the moment 🤓.
+Probably my favourite website at the moment.

 ### Writing